-Business Integration Solutions Documentation
+Business Integration Solutions documentation

 Prerequisites

-The following prerequisites are required
+The following prerequisites are required:

-• experience in developing in AL
+• Experience developing in AL.

-• a Dynamics 365 Business Central development license
+• A Dynamics 365 Business Central development license.

-• experience with the Dynamics 365 Business Central test framework
+• Experience with the Dynamics 365 Business Central test framework.

-How To: Create a custom element?
+How to: Create a custom element

 Use this task when you want to extend the list of standard activities with custom types.